Read more about the 2017 YPP USA Symposium speakers below.

 Kimberly Tarr (Boardwalk Pipeline Partners) serves as VP Engineering and Construction for Boardwalk Pipeline Partners.
 Ms. Tarr has 25 years of experience in the energy sector and joined Boardwalk in 2008.
 In her current role, Kimberly has responsibility for executive leadership, project management, project design and estimating, construction management, land management and environmental permitting for an interstate natural gas transmission pipeline company.
 Ms. Tarr currently leads the execution of a $1B portfolio of pipeline, compressor station, and interconnect projects.
 Prior to Boardwalk, Ms. Tarr held various roles for AGL Resources, Inc. In her last role with AGL, she had responsibility for the development, design and construction of grass roots natural gas storage facilities.
 In other roles with AGL, Kim managed the engineering activities for two local distribution companies: Atlanta Gas Light and Chattanooga Natural Gas.
 Prior to 2000, she served in various roles with The Williams Companies and with The M.W.
 Kellogg Company.
 Kim is a graduate of Rice University with a B.S. in Civil Engineering and holds a Masters of Business Administration from Colorado State University.

-Alan Mayberry (US Department of Transportation) is the Associate Administrator for Policy and Programs at the Office of Pipeline Safety in Washington, DC.
-In his role, Alan leads PHMSA’s development of comprehensive oversight programs including regulatory development, engineering and research, state grants, federal enforcement and the Training and Qualifications Division.
-Prior to August, 2013, Alan was the Deputy Associate Administrator for Field operations overseeing US pipeline safety oversight through PHMSA’s five regional offices.
+Alan Mayberry (PHMSA) is the Associate Administrator for Pipeline Safety, within the Pipeline and Hazardous Materials Safety Administration in Washington, DC, and serves as the senior career official for pipeline safety oversight.
+Previously, Alan served as the Deputy Associate Administrator for Policy and Programs, leading PHMSA’s development of comprehensive oversight programs including regulatory development, engineering and research, state grants, federal enforcement and the Training and Qualifications Division.
+Prior to August 2013, Alan was the Deputy Associate Administrator for Field operations overseeing US pipeline safety oversight through PHMSA’s five regional offices.

 Trevor MacFarlane (Dynamic Risk) is President and CEO of Dynamic Risk.
 Over the past 20 years, Trevor has supported the development and implementation of risk management programs across the pipeline industry.
 Mr. MacFarlane is a leading advisor in the development of pipeline integrity management programs and has extensive experience in all technical aspects of pipeline reliability and risk management.